-A number of significant factors have influenced the preparation of Council's Annual Business Plan 2019-2020.
+Several significant factors have influenced the preparation of Council's Annual Business Plan 2020-2021.
 These include:

-- Consumer Price Index increases on relevant goods and services of 1.3% (March 2019) - > The severe impact of the drought in 2018 on the local economy and ratepayers - > enterprise bargaining agreement wage and salary increases, and National Wage Case increases - > the effects of Climate change in the region and in particular the increase in frequency of flood events - requirements to maintain and improve infrastructure assets to acceptable standards including roads, footpaths, lighting, storm water drainage, street trees and plantings, open space and Council properties - service and infrastructure needs for a changing population - a requirement to address economic development and business investment through an upgrade of community services and infrastructure - commitments to continuing projects and partnership agreements with State and Regional organisations, adjoining Councils involved in shared service delivery and the construction works being undertaken under the much appreciated Roads to Recovery program funded by Commonwealth Government
+- Consumer Price Index increases on relevant goods and services of 1.3% (March 2020). - > The effect of COVID 19 on the local economy, particularly tourism businesses. - The severe and ongoing impact of the drought in 2018 and 2019. - Council's enterprise bargaining agreement wage and salary increases, and National Wage Case increases. - The effects of Climate change in the region and the increase in frequency of flood events. - ➤ Requirements to maintain and improve infrastructure assets to acceptable standards including roads, footpaths, lighting, storm water drainage, street trees and plantings, open space and Council properties. - Service and infrastructure needs for a changing population.